balajipcbe/balpal.github.io/DigitClassifier.md

 No, understanding derivative is good enough yet we do not need to calculate the gradient manually.
 Gradient calculating library is already implemented in PyTorch.

 # 20. Why can't we use accuracy as a loss function ?
+Accuracy represents the absolute value of model at specific parameters.
+But loss function is expected to be providing the change (gradient) of model at any parameters.
+After certain weight assignment, acuracy does NOT improve which does not allow the model to learn new.
+Mathematically, accuracy becomes almost constant thus gradient (change) becomes zero.

+# 21. Draw the sigmoid function.
+What is special about its shape?
+sigmoid function takes any input value and smooshes it into output value between 0 and 1.
+As a loss function, it provides higher confidence when predictions are not between 0 and 1.

+# 22. What is the difference between a loss function and a metric?